LLNL/zero-rk/README.md

 Applications
 ----------------

-The current release includes applications in four major categories:
+The current release includes applications in five major categories:
- - Zero-dimensional, constant- or variable-volume reactors with variants for batched and parallel computation as well as global sensitivity analysis:
+ - Zero-dimensional, constant- or variable-volume reactors with variants for batched and parallel computation as well as global sensitivity analysis.
+Also included are an accelerated sensitiviy analysis tool using the tangent linear approximation (based on work of Almohammadi et al: https://doi.org/10.1016/j.combustflame.2021.111426) and a solver for perfectly stirred reactors:
    - `constVolumeWSR`
+   - `constVolumeWSR_TLA`
+   - `constVolumePSR`
    - `perturbAFactor`
    - `perturbAFactorGSA`
    - `variable_volume`
    - `variable_volume_batch`
    - `variable_volume_gsa`
-- One-dimensional, laminar, premixed- and diffusion-flames solvers:
+- One-dimensional, laminar, premixed-, diffusion-, and counterflow-flames solvers:
    - `premixed_steady_flame_solver`
    - `premixed_unsteady_flame_solver`
    - `diffusion_steady_flame_solver`
    - `diffusion_unsteady_flame_solver`
+   - `counterflow_steady_flame_solver`
+   - `counterflow_unsteady_flame_solver`
  - Mechanism analysis/debugging tools:
    - `thermo_check`
    - `idt_diagnostic`
  - A plugin for coupling to reacting CFD: `cfd_plugin`
+ - A tool to optimize kinetic rate parameters to tune a reduced model to match a detailed model: `rate_optimization`

 Examples for all the applications are installed at `${CMAKE_INSTALL_PREFIX}/share/zerork/examples`.
 The inputs for most applications are in YAML format and options are described in the example input files.
 The examples also include reference output so that the user can verify that their installation is working as expected.